The relationship between Oe Hiromoto, one of the "13 Lords of Kamakura" and Minamoto no Yoritomo's wise man, and Yamagata Prefecture

 During the Jokyu War, in which Emperor Gotoba raised an army to overthrow the Kamakura shogunate, he supported the second regent, Hojo Yoshitoki, together with Yoritomo's wife, Hojo Masako, and is said to have made a significant contribution to the victory of the shogunate forces

-In 1189 (Bunji 5), Yoritomo attacked Hiraizumi in Oshu (present-day Iwate Prefecture) on the grounds that it had sheltered his younger brother, Minamoto no Yoshitsune, andthe Oshu Fujiwara clandrove
+In 1189 (Bunji 5), Yoritomo attacked Hiraizumi in Oshu (present-day Iwate Prefecture) on the grounds that it had sheltered his younger brother, Minamoto no Yoshitsune, and drove the Oshu Fujiwara clan , the rulers of the north who controlled the entire Tohoku region, to ruin

-As a reward for his efforts in this battle, Hiromoto was appointed as the lord of Sagae Manor (present-day Sagae City and Nishimurayama County) and Nagai Manor (present-day Nagai City area) in Yamagata Prefecture
+As a reward for his service in this battle, Hiromoto was granted the position of jitō (land steward) in Yamagata Prefecture, including Sagae Manor (present-day Sagae City and Nishimurayama District) and Nagai Manor (around present-day Nagai City)

 Laying the foundations of Sagae City

-The Oe clan ruled the Sagae region for approximately 400 years, spanning 18 generations, until they were destroyed by Mogami Yoshiaki during the Sengoku period, laying the foundation for present-day Sagae City.
+Subsequently, the Sagae Oe clan ruled the Sagae region for approximately 400 years, spanning 18 generations, until they were destroyed by Mogami Yoshiaki during the Sengoku period, laying the foundation for the present-day city of Sagae

 Jionji Temple